HutsonLabs/policies/privacy_policy.md

 ### Website interactions

 When you browse our marketing pages or applications, your browser automatically shares certain information such as which operating system and browser version you are using.
 We track that information, along with the pages you are visiting, page load timing, and which website referred you for statistical purposes like conversion rates and to test new designs.
 We sometimes track specific link clicks to help inform some design decisions.
 These web analytics data are tied to your IP address and user account if applicable and you are signed into our Services.
-We blind all of these individual identifiers after 30 days.

 ### Cookies and Do Not Track